NewGuy012/spider_plot/README.md

 ## Author:
-Moses Yoo, (jyoo at hatci dot com)
+Moses Yoo, (juyoung.m.yoo at gmail dot com)
 - 2021-03-17: Implement tiledlayout and nexttile compatibility in spider_plot_class.

 - 2020-12-09: Allow fill option and fill transparency for each data group.